Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

-{\textbf{\sffamily{Boundedness of stable minimal models and fibered Calabi-Yau varieties.}}} We now apply these general boundedness results to some special cases of polarized log Calabi-Yau fibrations.
+{\textbf{\sffamily{Boundedness of stable minimal models and fibered Calabi--Yau varieties.}}} We now apply these general boundedness results to some special cases of polarized log Calabi--Yau fibrations.
 First, we consider the case where $K_X + B$ is semi-ample.
 It turns out that under some natural conditions, we can choose $H = lN$ for some bounded positive integer $l >1$.
 Then $H - N$ is automatically ample.
-In this case, $(X, B), A$ is a so-called \textit{stable minimal model} \cite{birkarModuliAlgebraicVarieties2022, jiangBoundednessModuliTraditional2023,zhuBoundednessStableMinimal2025}.
+In this case, $((X, B), A)$ is a so-called \textit{stable minimal model} \cite{birkarModuliAlgebraicVarieties2022, jiangBoundednessModuliTraditional2023,zhuBoundednessStableMinimal2025}.
+Jiao \cite{jiaoBoundednessPolarizedCalabiYau2022} shows that $(X,B)$ is crepant birationally bounded.
+When $\dim F=1$, the log boundedness in codimension one of $(X,B)$ follows from \cite{filipazziBoundednessNfoldsKappa2024}.